ExaWorks/job-api-spec/specification.md

 example, the number of CPU cores desired or other such requirements.
 Once all relevant information is provided, the job may be sent to an underlying implementation using the [`submit()`](#jobexecutor-submit) call of a [`JobExecutor`](#jobexecutor) instance.
-The executor then takes care of updating the status of the job, which is accessible synchronously through the [`Job.getStatus()`](#job-getstatus) call or, asynchronously, through callbacks.
+The executor then updates the status of the job, which is accessible synchronously through the [`Job.getStatus()`](#job-getstatus) call or, asynchronously, through callbacks.
 Implementations of job executors must ensure that the following state model is adhered to.